Coronavirus In Texas: Tarrant County Schools Will Remain Online-Only Until Sept. 28

-TARRANT COUNTY (CBSDFW.COM) – Fort Worth ISD will conduct the first six weeks of classes online, according to an email from Superintendent Kent Scribner.
+TARRANT COUNTY (CBSDFW.COM) – All public and non-religious private schools in Tarrant County, the City of Arlington and the City of Bureleson will conduct the first six weeks of classes online when school resumes.

-That means Tarrant County will not offer any in-person instruction until September 28.
+However, all school-sponsored events and activities, including but not limited to clubs, sports, band, choir, fairs, exhibitions, academic and/or athletic competitions, and similar student activities may only take place remotely or outdoors, with social distancing requirements of a minimum of six feet, facial coverings, and other established safety protocols.

+At least two weeks prior to re-opening for on-campus instruction and on-campus activities, schools will submit a written plan to health officials for resuming on-campus instruction and extra-curricular activities.
+They will make the plan available to parents, teachers, staff and the general public.

 Scribner’s email to employees also reminded, “Please know you are all valued and appreciated.”